 ---Wonder clips are meant for vinyl -- not pins.
 Those holes are forever Yo! ---Use quality thread that doesn't break -I prefer Gutermann all purpose thread (not 100% cotton it will break easily).

 ---You may need to use a CHROME microtex needle.They make a huge difference just because they are stronger.
 I usually just use what's in my machine because I'm lazy, but if I'm making a bag - by the end of it, I will change to a Universal Chrome size 90 or 80 - depending on thickness.

 #4 Use a longer stitch length.
-I tend to normally sew at 2.5 - 3 mm so when I sew VINYL I use a 3.5mm stitch.
+I tend to sew at 2.5 - 3 mm so when I sew VINYL I use a 3.0 to 3.5mm stitch.
 Sometimes I will go around the corners of a bag twice, not too close though, don't want to perf the seams!
 Play around and see what works for you.